andreluiz1987/app-search-store/README.md

 ## More information

-For more informatrion visit post [Building Search API with ElasticSearch — Part 10: Front-End](https://medium.com/@andre.luiz1987/building-search-api-with-elasticsearch-part-10-front-end-eded65f6e0a8)
+For more information visit post [Building Search API with ElasticSearch — Part 10: Front-End](https://medium.com/@andre.luiz1987/building-search-api-with-elasticsearch-part-10-front-end-eded65f6e0a8)

 <br>